Go to the Mardi Gras: Release

 The song was first released as Mardi Gras in New Orleans by Professor Longhair and His Shuffling Hungarians in 1949 on a Star Talent 10" 78 RPM single.
 A version recorded in November 1949 and produced by Ahmet Ertugun and Herb Abramson was released as a 10" by Professor Longhair and his New Orleans Boys on Atlantic in February 1950.
-A third 1949 recording of the song has also been released.
+A third (but earlier) 1949 recording of the song has also been released.

 In 1959, Byrd re-recorded the song as Go to the Mardi Gras, which was produced by Joe Ruffino and released in December as a 7" and 10" on Ruffino's label, Ron Records.
 It featured Mac Rebennack on guitar, long before he became known as Dr. John.

 The song was also re-recorded in 1971 and released in 1991 on the album Mardi Gras in Baton Rouge.

 Another version was recorded in 1974 and included on the remixed 1985 version of his Rock 'n' Roll Gumbo album.

 Numerous live recordings of the song have also been released.

 The song also appeared on numerous compilation albums, including The Devil's Music - Keith Richards' personal compilation of Blues, Soul and R&B Classics.